 Pandemic response - 26 Journey to Zero - 26 Commuting training - 26

-Gender equality at Board and senior management Our priority has been to lead our Diversity and Inclusion network programme levels Ability to attract and retain higher skilled employees.
-Increased productivity and greater company CEO and with guest internal or external speakers on all calls.
-Board members commuting, and we measure both of these rates and
+Our priority has been to lead our Diversity and Inclusion network programme from the very top of the organisation.
+Regular global calls are led by our CEO and with guest internal or external speakers on all calls.
+Board members